List of flags of the districts of Warsaw: Praga-Północ

-Śródmieście

-The flag of Śródmieście was divided into three fields.
-It included two vertical stripes of equal height, a white stripe on the top, and red stripe on the bottom.
-To the lest side was attached via its base, a isosceles triangle, which extended to the around 1/3 of the flag wight.
-In the centre of the white stripe was placed a coat of arms designed to be similar to the coat of arms of Warsaw.
-It consisted of a red Polish-style escutcheon (shield), with a beige mermaid facing left, holding a golden sword above her head, in her right hand, and a circular golden shield near her chest, in her left hand.
-White and red were the colours of the flag of Poland, while, yellow and red, of the flag of Warsaw.

 Wola

 The flag of Wola was divided into horizontal three stripes.
 The top red stripe had the half of the height of the flag.
 Two bottom stripes were white and red, and each of them had the height of 1/4 of the flag.
 White and red were the colours of the flag of Poland.

 Żoliborz

-The flag of Żoliborz was divided into three horizontal stripes of equal wight.
+The flag of Żoliborz was divided into three horizontal stripes of equal width.
 They were, from top to bottom: white, green, and white.
-In the top left corner of the flag was placed a green letter Z with stroke (Ƶ), which had a from of a letter Z, with a vertical bar (line) placed in the middle of its height middle, as parallel to the top and bottom lines forming the letter.
+In the top left corner of the flag was placed a green letter Z with stroke (Ƶ), which had a form of a letter Z, with a vertical bar (line) placed in the middle of its height middle, as parallel to the top and bottom lines forming the letter.
 In Polish, said letter is used as the alternative spelling of the letter Z with overdot (Ż), which is the first letter in the name of the district.